askeegan/ASKeegan/README.md

 - 👋 Hi, I’m @ASKeegan
 - 👀 I’m a Junior Front-End Developer
-- 🌱 Learning more and more every day
+- 🌱 Learning every day more and more
-- 💞️ Exited to help you with your next proyect
+- 💞️ Excited to help you with your next project!
-- 📫 How to reach me, here is my email alejandrokeeganserrandev@gmail.com
+- 📫 How to reach me?
+Here is my email alejandrokeeganserrandev@gmail.com

 <!---
 ASKeegan/ASKeegan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.